Last Updated: September 6th, 2023 by Kristen Douglas

 Eat at Rock Bottom Brewery before or after the game and get low cost validated parking (around $5) at the Independence Plaza garage which is underneath the restaurant.
 I personally like this option best as it provides affordable parking and a good place to eat with unique local beer selection.

 Of course, its also a ballpark sponsored by a beer company: you might have some drinks at the park.
 Avoid the issue of driving entirely by using Uber to do the hard work for you.
 If you haven’t used Uber before, click here and get your first ride free.

 Driving to a Rockies Game

-The setting of Coors Field is lower downtown Denver, which means there is a fair mixture of parking options.
-Of course you have the team garage, which is a little expensive, but there are some places to park for free near Coors Field, or at least really cheap.
+The setting of Coors Field in lower downtown Denver, which means there is a fair mixture of parking options.
+Of course, you have the team garage, which is a little expensive, but there are some places to park for free near Coors Field, or at least really cheap.

 The Rockies have three official parking lots surrounding the stadium containing 4,300 total spaces.
 Prices here are the same for every game, pricier for the closest lot and a little bit cheaper for the two that are a bit further.
 Still, you are really paying for it.